Harlon Hill

-was an American professional football player who was an end for nine seasons in the National Football League (NFL).
-Hill played for the Chicago Bears, Pittsburgh Steelers, and Detroit Lions.
-He was the NFL Rookie of the Year in 1954 and winner of the Jim Thorpe Trophy as the NFL Player of the Year in 1955.
+was an American professional football end who played for nine seasons in the National Football League (NFL).
+Hill played for the Chicago Bears, the Pittsburgh Steelers, and the Detroit Lions.
+He was the NFL Rookie of the Year in 1954 and winner of the Jim Thorpe Trophy as the NFL Most Valuable Player in 1955.
 The Harlon Hill Trophy, named in his honor, is awarded annually to the nation's best NCAA Division II football player.
 After his playing career, he became a coach and educator.

 Early life and college

 Hill was born in Killen, Alabama.
 Following graduation from Lauderdale County High School in nearby Rogersville in 1949, he attended Florence State Teachers College, now known as the University of North Alabama.
-Football was just making its return to Florence State in 1949 after several years absence due to low male enrollment, and Hill was a four-year letterman on the team while also earning a Bachelor of Science degree in Education.
-He played both offense and defense for the team, but it was his offensive efforts that saw him named an NAIA All-American player in his senior year, 1953.
+Football was just making its return to Florence State in 1949 after several years absence due to low male enrollment.
+Hill was a four-year letterman on the football team, while also earning a Bachelor of Science degree in Education.

+He played both offense and defense, but it was his offensive efforts that saw him named an NAIA All-American player his senior year in 1953.
 As with many college teams of the era, Florence State was a run-based offense and threw the ball sparingly.
 However, Hill made the most of his chances with 19 of his 54 career catches going for touchdowns.

 In his 1977 biography Victory after the Game, Hill related his surprise at being selected in the 15th round of the 1954 NFL draft by the Chicago Bears, remaining unaware of it until approached with the news by a Florence State professor on campus: '"I had no idea I had been `discovered.'
 I really did not know much about the National Football League...I did not know what to think, but after I found out what it was all about, naturally I was elated."
 Hill went on to say he owed the discovery to a rival school.
 A coach for Jacksonville State University had observed Hill's play over four seasons and mentioned him to a Bears scout.